BackPack Native American Style Flutes

 The Native American Style BackPack or Beginner flute is offered in addition to my line of fine wood Native American style flutes.
 If you're a beginner and aren't ready to spend a lot of money to join the hundreds of thousands of people who joyfully follow the Native American flute path, then this is a good way to get started.
 If you already have a flute or flutes, this is a handy traveling companion to add to your collection.
 The sound is very good, the flute is indestructible, light, easy to carry and concert tuned to the key of F# minor, G minor, A minor and C minor.

 Be aware that this flute has what's called an "open" mouthpiece.
 The mouthpiece is open, just like the far end of the flute.
 To play this kind of mouthpiece, simply place it over your lips like a brass instrument would be played.
 It's different from most Native American style flutes, but this type of mouthpiece is used by some wooden flute makers.
 I make them this way in order to keep the price low.
-Most folks have no problem adapting to this type of mouthpiece.
+(Optional tubular mouthpiece available above for $2.00) Most folks have no problem adapting to this type of mouthpiece.
 Also be advised that the voice of this flute is a little more breathy than my wooden flutes.

 The Laughing Crow PVC Native American style backpack flute is made from the same PVC that's used in millions of homes for water pipes.
 I've heard some wild stories about this plastic being "bad".
 If this is so, then millions and millions of us are in jeopardy as we are drinking and bathing in water that passes through pipes made from Schedule 40 PVC, which is the stuff from which these flutes are made.
 However, I am going to believe that this plastic is inert and safe.
 Especially used in this context.
 Also, I avoid leaving paint on the surface that contacts one's face or lips.
 So, in short, as long as no one tries to eat one of these PVC flutes or use it as a weapon, I honestly believe they're perfectly safe to use.

 This Native American style back pack flute is remarkably easy to play.
 No difficult embouchure (translates "fancy lip work") is required to get a tone from this Native American style flute.
 Just place the mouthpiece to your lips and begin by blowing gently for the best tone.
 Follow the included simple instructions to play the Native American Pentatonic scale and you can be improvising in no time.
-Of course, if you wish to have more thorough instruction, I offer the method book "Understanding the Gift" by John Vames which comes with a CD that accompanies and explains the lessons and songs in the book.
+Of course, if you wish to have more thorough instruction, I offer the method book "Understanding the Gift" by John Vames which comes with an accompaniment CD that explains and demonstrates the lessons and songs in the book.